sujalamati/ArachneDB/README.md

 ArachneDB is a  Key-Value Store built from scratch using Golang taking care of necessary features such as concurrency, persistence and isolated transactions.

+I have also built APIs and a CLI to interact with the database.

-## Installing
+## Installing the package

-To start using ArachneDB, install Go and run `go get`:
+To start using ArachneDB as a package in your application, install Go and run `go get`:

 ```sh
 go get -u github.com/sujalamati/ArachneDB